Certificate Games and Consequences for the Classical Adversary Bound: Introduction

 \subsection{Motivation for certificate games}

 The two main ingredients in our certificate games are two-player zero-communication games, and the Karchmer-Wigderson relation.
 Two-player zero-communication games have been studied in many different contexts.
 They are called two-prover games in the context of parallel repetition theorems, central to the study of PCPs and the Unique Games Conjecture (we don't consider the case where there could be a quantum verifier, which has been studied in some papers).
 They also appear under the name of zero-communication protocols in the context of communication and information complexity.
 Finally, they are known as local or quantum games in the study of quantum nonlocality, an extensive field motivated by the study of quantum entanglement and the relative power of quantum over classical behaviors.

-Quantum behaviors are modeled by two parties making measurements on a shared bipartite quantum state, and in the classical setup, the two parties can share ``hidden variables", or shared randomness.
+Quantum behaviors are modeled by two parties making measurements on a shared bipartite quantum state, and in the classical setup, the two parties can share ``hidden variables'', or shared randomness.
 There has been extensive work, for instance, on simulating quantum behaviors with various resources, such as communication, post-selection, noise and more.
 There are also strong connections between finding separations between quantum and classical communication complexity, and between quantum and classical zero-communication games.
 A survey on quantum non-locality can be found in references~\cite{BCPSW14,PV15}, and on the interactions between communication complexity and nonlocality in reference~\cite{BCMW10}.

 The Karchmer-Wigderson relation $R_f$ appears in many contexts in the study of complexity measures, including the Adversary bound on quantum query complexity, and its variants~\cite{Amb00, SS06}.
 It is key in understanding how hard a function is and captures the intuition that if one is to distinguish the 0-instances from the 1-instances of a function, then some~$i$ in the relation has to play a key role in computing the function.
 Another measure where the Karchmer-Wigderson relation appears implicitly is Randomized certificate complexity ($\RC$) defined by Aaronson~\cite{Aaronson2008QuantumCC}.
 It was further shown to be equivalent to fractional block sensitivity and fractional certificate complexity ($\FC$)~\cite{Tal13, GSS16}.
 The non-adaptive version can be viewed as a one-player game where the player is given an input~$x$ and should output an index $i$.
 The player wins against an input~$y$ (with $f(x)\neq f(y)$) if $x_i\neq y_i$.